CARES Act provides option to delay GAAP provisions

 1 As defined by the FASB Accounting Standards Codification Master Glossary.
-The FASB’s decisions maintain the current effective date for Accounting Standards Update (ASU) 2016-13 for Securities and Exchange Commission (SEC) filers other than SRCs but would provide SRCs and all other entities with an extra year to adopt ASU 2016-13.
+The FASB’s decisions maintain the current effective date for Accounting Standards Update (ASU) 2016-13 for Securities and Exchange Commission (SEC) filers other than SRCs but would provide SRCs and all other entities with extra time to adopt ASU 2016-13.

 2 Includes all other public business entities (PBEs), including SRCs, private companies, not-for-profit organizations, employee benefit plans, and emerging growth companies that have elected to adopt new accounting standards using private company effective dates.
 To determine if an entity qualifies as an SRC, the entity would use its status as of its most recent testing date under SEC guidance upon issuance of the codification change.